tooooooooomy/functional-tester/README.md

 ## License

-The Slim Framework is licensed under the MIT license.
+The FunctionalTester is licensed under the MIT license.
 See [License File](LICENSE.md) for more information.